 “Dementia Care Mapping is grounded in the theoretical perspective of a person centered approach to care.
 Person centered care values all people regardless of age and health status, is individualized, emphasises the perspective of the person with dementia and stresses the importance of relationships.”

 - Booker, 2001

 Professionalizing dementia care means translating current research into real world situations.
-For over 20 years, we’ve been significant figures in creating evidence based, groundbreaking transformations in dementia care teams and their management.
+For over 20 years, Jentle Harts have been significant figures in creating evidence based, groundbreaking transformations in dementia care teams and their management.

 Assessing care from the point of view of the person with dementia, dementia care mapping (DCM) is the first empirical, abilities-oriented method for evaluating and improving the care that is given to persons with dementia in formal care settings, of value to all those concerned with quality assurance.
-The DCM method was developed by the late Tom Kitwood and is continually being refined with validity and reliability studies by the group Mr. Kitwood founded, The Bradford Dementia Group of the University of Bradford, Bradford, England.
+The DCM method was developed by the late Tom Kitwood and is continually being refined with validity and reliability studies by the group Mr. Kitwood founded, the School of Dementia Studies of the University of Bradford, Bradford, England.

 DCM supplements standard approaches of evaluation which focus mainly on the care structure, documenting detailed observations and recordings in dementia care settings.
 This results in a dementia care “map” summarizing an overall index of the general quality of care.

 In this video, our colleague at Bradford University, Paul Edwards, gives an excellent overview of this internationally-acclaimed, rigorous empirical method for optimizing your care practices.